 Maintenance personnel who are required to work in labs where possible radiation hazards exist must be informed of the hazards and be supervised when necessary.
 Laboratory Compliance/AHA Specialist and DAEF Program Director should be notified by the Facilities before the maintenance work begins, so that proper oversight and safety measures are provided as necessary.
 The following are examples of projects that should be reported before work is begun:

-• Work on drains of sinks that have been used for disposal of radioactive materials.
+- Work on drains of sinks that have been used for disposal of radioactive materials. - Work on lab equipment that is likely to be contaminated with radioactive material.